nip3o/pytest-stepwise/README.rst

 it does not restart the test run from the beginning as soon as a test passes.

-pytest-stepwise depends on pytest-cache, which will be installed as a dependency.

 How to use it?
 ==============